Khalil Sakakini: Legacy

-Khalil Sakakini's published work includes educational treatises, poetry collections, literary, philosophical and political essays, and his diaries.
-A street and a school in Jerusalem are named after him, the Jezzar Pasha Mosque's library in Acre as well as a street in Cairo.
+Sakakini's published work includes educational treatises, poetry collections, literary, philosophical and political essays, and his diaries.
+A street and a school in Jerusalem are named after him, the Jezzar Pasha Mosque's library in Acre, Israel, as well as a street in Cairo.
 His publications are now at the Hebrew University of Jerusalem.
 He is buried in the Mar Gerges Cemetery in Cairo.

-In 2001, the Khalil Sakakini Cultural Center successfully petitioned the municipality of Ramallah to rename the main thoroughfare nearest the center after Khalil Sakakini.
-That same year, the center began editing and publishing the diaries of Khalil Sakakini, which he kept from 1907 to 1952.
+In 2001, the Khalil Sakakini Cultural Center successfully petitioned the municipality of Ramallah to rename the main thoroughfare nearest the center after Sakakini.
+That same year, the center began editing and publishing the diaries of Sakakini, which he kept from 1907 to 1952.
 The first volume of the projected eight volumes was published in 2003.
-In 2003 too, Sakakini's heirs bequeathed the center his valuable collection of publications, books, and personal effects.
+In 2003 too, Sakakini's heirs bequeathed the center his collection of publications, books, and personal effects.
 These are on display in the foyer of the Khalil Sakakini Cultural Center.